emilianoregazzoni/Bellabeat/README.md

 ```
 ![image](https://user-images.githubusercontent.com/20979227/181071814-baae8b20-831c-4a3d-b456-cd8c3459c4b0.png)
 +39 minutes is the average to get asleep for the users.
 It seems to be a huge amount of minutes.
 World average is between 10 minutes and 20 minutes to fell asleep.
-It seems to be a problem.
+It is a problem.
 The average of the set of 30 person is the double of the World average.
 __This is an insight__

 Now make a query, to obtain the sum of, (grouped by day week):